Best Debt Repayment Strategies

 Assess Your Debt Profile

-1. High-Interest, Large Balances: The Debt Avalanche is ideal if you have debts with significantly different interest rates, as it targets the most expensive debts first.
+1. High-Interest, Large Balances: The Debt Avalanche is best if you have different interest rate debts as it attacks the highest interest debts first.

-2. Multiple Small Debts: If you have several small debts, the Debt Snowball can help you eliminate them quickly, reducing the number of creditors and simplifying your financial landscape.
+2. Multiple Small Debts: If you have several small debts then the Debt Snowball method can help you get rid of them quickly, by removing the number of creditors and simplifying your financial landscape.

 Personal Preferences and Discipline